xabbu42/Master/arbeit.md

 \Begin{proof}
-As constructed in the main proof, the new deduction $d'$ only uses true subformulas and variables already occuring in $d$.
-Moreover it only introduces new constants $c$ for axioms $A$ occuring in $d$.
+As constructed in the main proof, the new deduction $d'$ only uses true subformulas and variables already occurring in $d$.
+Moreover it only introduces new constants $c$ for axioms $A$ occurring in $d$.
 Therefore no new variables are introduced in $d'$ or $CS'$.
 \End{proof}